An inspiring path, a unique experience

 “The network of professionals available to us students in order to mentor and guide us in our work was excellent.
 I felt supported throughout my course, even when there were inherent difficulties in relation to my research.”

-Senior socio-economic planning officer, Quebec Ministry of Culture and Communications
+Senior socio-economic planning officer, Québec Ministry of Culture and Communications

 “The INRS stands out from the big universities because students can easily work with professors who are accessible and have a large network in several sectors.”

-Golara Golbaghi (Ph.D. biology, 2020)
+Golara Golbaghi (PhD Biology, 2020)

-Associate Scientist, Turnstone Biologics
+Associate Scientist at Turnstone Biologics

 “The most important lesson I learned while studying at INRS is to always think outside the box.
 If a project doesn’t work, there is usually a way to look at it from a new angle.
 Negative results can open new doors.”

 Valérie Ouellet (M.Sc.
-2006 and Ph.
-D. 2013, water sciences)
+(2006) and PhD (2013) in water sciences)

 “The strength of INRS is its collegial structure.
 During my studies, I was able to propose ideas and be supported by both professors and administrative staff.
 The structure of the Institute ensures that student life and student development are at the forefront.”

-Hamza Loucif (Ph.D.
-Virology and Immunology, 2022)
+Hamza Loucif (PhD Virology and immunology, 2022)

-Postdoctoral fellow, Virology and Immunology, McGill University
+Postdoctoral researcher, virology and immunology, McGill University

 “My studies at INRS have had a positive impact on my career path.
 I met inspiring professors who were passionate about research.
 It was a real springboard in my career.”

 Arnaud Alriq (M.Sc.
-Urban Studies, 2002)
+Urban studies, 2002)

 Development Officer, Urbanis